-To support engagement in the assessment process, the NWCAC established a monthly meeting schedule, with NWMO staff attending as requested to be part of the discussion and to work with the committee to complete preliminary assessment studies.
+To support engagement in the assessment process, the SBCLC established a monthly meeting schedule, with NWMO staff attending as requested to be part of the discussion and to work with the committee to complete preliminary assessment studies.
 Meetings were advertised in advance and open to the public.
-The committee also appointed a project coordinator, established a website and regular community newsletter, sought presentations from NWMO staff specialists about topics of interest to the committee, and helped organize multi-day open houses in both March and June of 2014.
+The committee also appointed a project coordinator, established a website and regular community newsletter, sought presentations from NWMO staff specialists about topics of interest to the committee, and helped organize multi-day open houses in both February and May of 2014.
 At these open houses, NWMO specialists used interactive exhibits, videos, poster displays and printed materials to help explain various aspects of APM and answer questions about the project.
+SBCLC members attended to meet with the neighbours and explain the work of the committee and answer questions.

-The June open house included hosting the NWMO's Mobile Transportation Exhibit.
-This exhibit provided community members an opportunity to see a licensed used fuel transportation container, and learn more about the robust transportation regulations, policies and procedures that must be met.
+The May 2014 open house included hosting the NWMO's Mobile Transportation Exhibit.
+This exhibit provided community members an opportunity to see a licensed used fuel transportation container, and learn more about the robust regulations, policies and procedures that must be met.

-Working collaboratively, the Township, the NWCAC and the NWMO also undertook a wide range of outreach activities with local individuals and groups such as political leaders, community associations, municipal staff, community members and First Nation and Métis communities in the vicinity.
+Working collaboratively, the Municipality, the SBCLC and the NWMO also undertook a wide range of outreach activities with local individuals and groups such as political leaders, first responders, municipal staff, community group members, agricultural organizations, business leaders, and potentially affected First Nation and Métis communities.

 To support ongoing dialogue with the community, the NWMO opened a local office and Learn More Centre (LMC) in the community in June 2013.
-The Huron-Kinloss LMC was equipped with a permanent set of displays, videos, and printed material and NWMO staff working from the office several days each month were available to address questions, concerns and comments from community members dropping into the office.
+The South Bruce LMC was equipped with a permanent set of posters displays, videos, and printed material and NWMO staff working from the office several days each month were available to address questions, concerns and comments from community members dropping into the office.
+This office was first opened in Formosa and was relocated to Teeswater and Mildmay as well.

-The NWMO also took part in a number of community activities, such as local festivals and fairs as a way to interact with residents and share information about the project.
-A broad range of community leaders were engaged through individual briefings and conversations held as part of the study process.
+With SBCLC support, the NWMO also took part in the 2014 Mildmay Fall Fair, as a way to interact with residents and share information about the project.
+A broad range of community leaders were also engaged through individual briefings and conversations held as part of the study process.